DevExpress-Examples/asp-net-web-forms-grid-edit-item-template-in-batch-mode/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/t115096/)**
 <!-- run online end -->

-This example demonstrates how to create an edit item template, add an editor to the template, and specify the grid's cell edit functionality in batch mode.
+This example demonstrates how to create an edit item template, add an editor to the template, and configure the grid's cell edit functionality in batch mode.

 ![EditItemTemplate](editItemTemplate.png)